-Our sales cycle is such that we generally have visibility two to three quarters in advance for future orders that allows us to predict revenues over this period of time with some degree of confidence.
+Our sales cycle is such that we generally have visibility two to three quarters in advance for future orders; this allows us to anticipate revenues over this period of time with some degree of confidence.
 However, a sudden change in business volume or product mix, positive or negative, from any of our business or channel partners or in our direct business can significantly impact our expected revenues and impact our ability to quickly respond to opportunities.
-The recent global economic downturn has reduced our confidence at predicting future revenues, and even with improving economic conditions, there is still uncertainty and risk in our forecasting.
+The continued slow global economic growth has reduced our confidence in the ability to predict future revenues, and even with improving economic conditions, there is still uncertainty and risk in our forecasting.
 This two to three quarter window of sales visibility does provide us with some opportunity to adjust expenditures or take other measures to reduce our cash consumption if we can see and anticipate a shortfall in revenue or give us time to identify additional sources of funding if we anticipate an increase in our working capital requirements due to increased revenues or changes in our revenue mix.
-A significant increase in sales, especially in our PowerHouse or our infrastructure solutions business, would likely increase our working capital requirements, due to the longer production time and cash cycle of sales of these products.
-We established a revolving bank credit facility to help finance a growth in PowerHouse and infrastructure solutions and believe that this will be adequate to sustain further growth in these products.
+A significant increase in sales, especially in our modular infrastructure solutions business, would likely increase our working capital requirements due to the longer production time and cash cycle of sales of these products.

-Should additional funding be required or desirable, we would expect to raise the required funds through borrowings or public or private sales of debt or equity securities.
-If we raise additional funds through the issuance of debt or equity securities, the ownership of our stockholders could be significantly diluted.
+Should additional funding be required or desirable, we expect to raise the required funds through borrowings or public or private sales of debt or equity securities.
+If we raise additional funds through the issuance of convertible debt or equity securities, the ownership of our stockholders could be significantly diluted.
 If we obtain additional debt financing, a substantial portion of our operating cash flow may be dedicated to the payment of principal and interest on such indebtedness, and the terms of the debt securities issued could impose significant restrictions on our operations.
 We do not know whether we will be able to secure additional funding, or funding on terms acceptable to us, to continue our operations as planned.
 If financing is not available, we may be required to reduce, delay or eliminate certain activities or to license or sell to others some of our proprietary technology.